 Wow this week just FLEW by!
 We're at the last day of the 5 Days to an Organized Crafty Stash, and today we're focusing on how we all store our MFT Ink Pads and Refills.
 With 3 different types of inks and a TON of colors - I think everyone needs some tips and tricks on how to store them (whether you only have a few or you're a "gotta have ALL the colors!" like me LOL).

 Make sure you check out MFT's blog post for a bunch of storage inspiration and links to the other DT member's blog posts with even more ideas - plus that's where all the giveaways are happening!

-And if you missed any of the previous videos in my Christmas Series you can find them here:
+And if you missed any of my previous posts this week you can find them all here:

 SO - MFT ink pads.
 They started out with just dye ink pads, in a multitude of colors, then have since added the hybrid ink formula and most recently a pigment ink formula.
 I LOVE having so many options but that also means I now own a TON of ink pads.

 Up until a couple of months ago I just had all my ink pads stored in drawers of an IKEA Alex unit and had them separated by drawer.
 That worked OK until I had so many ink pads that I had them 2 and even 3 deep in the drawers and it was a pain to find the one I was looking for.

 I'd been eyeing up ink pad holders from StampnStorage for months, and for whatever reason (mostly the shipping to Canada LOL) held off on getting anything.
 But then they came out with the slim ink pad holder and I KNEW that was exactly what I wanted.

 I did some major purging and reorganizing in my little studio back in the fall and sold off a big furniture piece which freed up some wall space and also helped pay for the unit with the shipping.